Bounds on the number of torsion points of given order on curves embedded in their jacobians: Orders of zeros at torsion points

 \section{Orders of zeros at torsion points}

 The purpose of this section is to prove Proposition~\ref{prop:Nplusrzeros}, and that $\Delta_N$ has a zero of order at least $N-\sD_N+1$ at any point of $X[N]$ not lying in $\cR$.
-In fact, these are special cases of the following more technical looking result.
+In fact, these are special cases of the following more technical-looking result.

 \begin{prop} Let $N\geq 2$ and let $r\geq 0$ be integers and let $\xi\in X[N]$, $\xi\notin \cR$.

 \case{i} Let $s:\{1,2,\dots, \sD_N\} \to \{1,2,\dots, N\}$ be as before.
 Then $\Pi_{N,s}$ has a zero of order at least $N+1-s_{\sD_N}$ at $\xi$.